hstarmans/pcb-motor/readme.md

 The script modifies the base_kicad_pcb and creates a spiral.kicad_pcb.
 This can be opened with KiCad and should contain the motor.
 This design can be attached to another pcb via Kicad PCB import method.
-Note, this feature is only available if KiCad PCB is run in standalone mode.
+This feature is only available if KiCad PCB is run in standalone mode.
+Disable the rat's net before doing so.
+At the moment, the user still needs to add connect the coils using the via's.
+It can also be useful to change set the net to the same number as the one you plan to use in the final layout.

 ## Results